 The team at the Optometry Center for Vision Therapy is comprised of highly credentialed, competent, and caring professionals who are committed to providing you, the patient, with the highest quality vision therapy.
 Our vision care specialists go through extensive training to make sure that your care is the best we can deliver.

-Dr. Alisa Nola is a developmental optometrist who is board-certified in vision development and therapy through the College of Optometrist in Vision Development She completed her Doctorate of Optometry degree at the Illinois College of Optometry in 2014 with clinical and academic honors.
+Dr. Alisa Nola is a developmental optometrist who is board-certified in vision development and therapy through the College of Optometrists in Vision Development.
+She completed her Doctorate of Optometry degree at the Illinois College of Optometry in 2014 with clinical and academic honors.
 Dr. Nola was awarded the Polly Flink Eastland Memorial Award for her service during her graduate studies.
 She finished a one-year residency program at the Bright Eyes Vision Clinic in Minnesota specializing in pediatrics, vision rehabilitation, and vision therapy.
 She is a member of the College of Optometrists in Vision Development (COVD), American Optometry Association (AOA), American Academy of Optometrists (AAO), Neuro-Optometric Rehabilitation Association (NORA), Texas Optometric Association (TOA), and the Fellowship of Christian Optometrists (FCO).
+Dr. Nola was recently recognized as a Fellow of the American Academy of Optometrists (FAAO).
 She is also participating in the InfantSEE provider program through the AOA.
-Dr. Nola serves as adjunct clinical faculty of the University of Incarnate Word Rosenberg School of Optometry (UIWRSO) in San Antonio Texas in San Antonio Texas.
+She serves as adjunct clinical faculty of the University of Incarnate Word Rosenberg School of Optometry (UIWRSO) in San Antonio, Texas.
 Read More